-* Locations that exceed the water quality standards are shown in Bold font 1 The ratio shown represents the number of calculations that exceed either the geometric mean (100 cfu/100 mL) or the statistical threshold value (320 cfu/100 mL) over the total number of geomeans or STVs that were calculatedminimum of 5 samples are required to calculate year round or winter impairment and a minimum of 3 samples to calculate summer impairment.
+* Locations that exceed the water quality standards are shown in Bold font 1 The ratio shown represents the number of calculations that exceed either the geometric mean (100 cfu/100 mL) or the statistical threshold value (320 cfu/100 mL) over the total number of geomeans or STVs that were calculated.
+As per the binomial tables of the Listing policy, a minimum of 5 samples are required to calculate year round or winter impairment and a minimum of 3 samples to calculate summer impairment.

 2 The statewide bacteria objective includes a geomean and STV for enterococci, which applies to saline waters.
 Saline waters are those in which salinity exceeds 1 part per thousand more than 5% of the time during the calendar year.
 The Jenner Boat Launch meets this salinity threshold; the enterococci objective (e.g., geomean calculated on a 6 week rolling basis) is applied in the Willow Creek-Russian River HUC-12.